vuejs/vue-jsx-vapor/docs/introduction/eslint.md

 # ESLint

-This is an ESLint plugin for `vue-jsx-vapor` to automatically fix code.
+An ESLint plugin for `vue-jsx-vapor` to automatically format code.

 ## Install